Introduction

 ADAS integration in traffic management has several benefits, such as:

-• Environmental Impact: By alleviating traffic congestion and promoting smoother driving patterns, ADAS helps reduce greenhouse gas emissions and other pollutants associated with stop-and-go traffic.
+- Environmental Impact: By alleviating traffic congestion and promoting smoother driving patterns, ADAS help reduce greenhouse gas emissions and other pollutants associated with stop-and-go traffic.

 5. Connectivity and Data Sharing’s Role

 For ADAS systems to function, networking and data sharing between vehicles and infrastructure are essential.
-Cooperative ADAS components like CACC and intersection management depend on dependable V2V and V2I communication.
-V2X (vehicle-to-everything) communication advancements and 5G network development are critical to achieving the full potential of ADAS in traffic management.
+In particular, cooperative ADAS components like CACC and intersection management rely on dependable V2V and V2I communication.
+Advancements in V2X communication and 5G networks are crucial to unlocking ADAS’s full potential in traffic management.

 6. Obstacles and Prospects